RetamalVictor/blog/test/uwb_2.md

-# How to Use Time of Flight Ranging with UWB Devices
+# Part2.
+UWB ranging using Bi-TWR protocol implementation with C

 In this blog post, we will explore a code snippet that implements Time of Flight (ToF) ranging using Ultra-Wideband (UWB) devices.
 The code presented here is in C and makes use of the DW1000 library for communication with UWB devices.